 dubnium – Dubnium is the name for the transition metal element with atomic number 105 and is represented by the symbol Db.

-ductile – Ductile is a physical property of a material associated with their ability to be hammered thin or stretched into wire without breaking.
+ductile – Ductile is a physical property of a material associated with the ability to be stretched into wire without breaking.

 ductility – Ductility is another term for ductile.
 See definition above.